hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 ---

 ## Node Integrations
-Another way to use the entities collected and run some buisness logic on them by using custom python code.
+Another way to use the entities collected and run some business logic on them by using custom python code.

 ### Custom Code